In search of lost texts (2)

 Late last week the Department of Justice advised Senator Ron Johnson that the FBI had failed to preserve five months’ worth of text messages between FBI counterintelligence officer Peter Strzok and FBI attorney Lisa Page.
 By cover letter from Assistant Attorney General for Legislative Affairs Stephen Boyd accompanying documents submitted to Senator Johnson, the Department of Justice advised that the FBI did not preserve text messages between Ms. Page and Mr. Strzok between approximately December 14, 2016 and May 17, 2017.
 Keep those dates in mind.

 Like Virginia, the FBI is for lovers.
 What a disgrace to the institution and its law enforcement mission.
-It turns out that Stzok and Page exchanged in excess of 50,000 text messages between them, and that does not include the intense five-month period that culminated in the appointment of Special Counsel Robert Mueller to secure the removal of President Trump from office.
+It turns out that Stzok and Page exchanged in many politically charged text messages between them, and that does not account for the intense five-month period that culminated in the appointment of Special Counsel Robert Mueller to secure the removal of President Trump from office.

 Department of Justice Inspector General Michael Horowitz originally turned up the notorious Strzok-Page text messages in the course of his investigation of the Department of Justice/FBI handling of the Clinton email investigation in advance of the presidential election.
 Horowitz appears to be an honest and dogged investigator, but his mission and authority are limited.